jbangdev/jbang-examples/readme.md

 ### Editing in gitpod.io

-Once the project is open in gitpod.io you get the best experience by using `--edit-live`.
+Once the project is open in gitpod.io you can run the individual examples using `jbang <file>` or simply run it `.\<file>`.

+For editing you get the best experience by using `--edit-live`.
 For example to edit `hello.java` do the following:

 ```
-jbang --edit-live hello.java
+jbang --edit-live helloworld.java
 ```

 The output will print a url - open that url and you will have a gitpod.io setup with the resolved java dependencies.